capport-wg/7710bis/README.md

    Length  8-bit unsigned integer.
 The length of the option (including
       the Type and Length fields) in units of 8 bytes.

-Kumari & Kline          Expires October 25, 2018                [Page 4]

-Internet-Draft             DHCP Captive-Portal                April 2018

-   URI  The contact URI for the captive portal that the user should
+   URI  The URI for the captive portal API endpoint to which the user
-      connect to.
-For the reasons described above, the implementer might want to use an IP address literal instead of a DNS name.
-      This should be padded with NULL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.
+      should connect.
+This MUST be padded with NULL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.

 3. IANA Considerations

-   No action required - thanks IANA.
+   This document requests one new IETF URN protocol parameter ([RFC3553]) entry.

+   Thanks IANA!

+3.1.
+IETF params Registration

+   Registry name: Captive Portal Unrestricted Identifier

+   URN: urn:ietf:params:capport-unrestricted

+   Specification: RFC TBD (this document)

+   Repository: RFC TBD (this document)

+   Index value: Only one value is defined (see URN above).
+No hierarchy is defined and therefore no sub-namespace registrations are possible.

+Kumari & Kline           Expires January 3, 2019                [Page 5]

+Internet-Draft             DHCP Captive-Portal                 July 2018

 4. Security Considerations